 Now you’re set to complete, save and email your float plan.

 Click on the link for the Coast Guard Auxiliary form.
-It will open in a new browser window and just as it opens, there will be a drop-down menu in the upper right corner.
+It will open in a new browser window.
+Just as it opens, there will be a drop-down menu in the upper right corner.
 (It disappears after a few seconds; if you need to make it “reappear,” reload/refresh the page.)
 Click on Open in Acrobat Reader.

 It will open in Adobe Acrobat Reader.
 Click on the blanks (light blue spaces) and fill in your information.
 (No, I haven’t yet completed it all in the screenshot below.)

 To save the completed form, either click on File/Save As or on the floppy disk “Save” icon.
 Put it in the folder you wish and name it whatever you want.
 I call ours BG Float Plan (BG=Barefoot Gal).
 If needed, you can print a completed copy, too.